 A Research-Intensive Semester releases those participating in the program from their teaching duties, but because it is neither a leave nor a sabbatical, participants remain on campus and are available for advising, service, and other departmental responsibilities.
 There may be exceptional circumstances when the goals of the RIS can best be met if part of the time is spent off-campus or if the research-intensive focus were distributed across two semesters.
 Such arrangements may only be undertaken with the written agreement of the Dean, the Associate Dean, the department head or chair, and the faculty member.

 The RIS Program supports HFA tenure-track faculty members who have carried a normal teaching load in each year of employment in their department and who are scheduled to teach a normal load in the semesters before and after the RIS.
 While the main purpose of this program is to allow HFA tenure-track faculty to concentrate on their research and creative activity, a secondary purpose is to encourage the development of their talents as a whole.
 RIS applications must show, therefore, that the applicant has prepared and submitted a grant application for a research project or creative activity.
+Given the nature and purpose of the college's Research Presentation Funds, the Institute for Teaching Excellence and Faculty Development's Lilly Fellowships, and the university's Massachusetts Society of Professors Research Support Funds, applications submitted to these programs do not fulfill the requirement for a grant submission in support of one's scholarly or creative project.
 In addition, RIS applicants are required to confirm that they have used the Institute for Teaching Excellence and Faculty Development’s services to receive feedback on their teaching.

-For more information about the RIS program, eligibility requirements, and the application process, consult your department head or chair, or contact Lynne Latham, Assistant to the Associate Deans: 413-545-0378.
+For more information about the RIS program, eligibility requirements, and the application process, consult your department head or chair or contact Associate Dean Joye Bowman via e-mail or at 413-545-3408.